Image of an avocado producer displaying his produce

 Food Safety 1, Food safety, agriculture, fruit and vegetables, production processes, holistic approach

-Contains basic criteria
+Contains basic requirements

 on food safety, traceability, environment (incl. biodiversity), and workers health, safety, and welfare